 Symptoms of Canine Rheumatoid Arthritis

 Like osteoarthritis, the symptom that you are most likely to notice is your dog limping or his lameness.
-Rheumatoid arthritis does cause pain in joints.
+Similarly, rheumatoid arthritis does cause pain in a dog’s joints.

 These symptoms are typical: